mqttjs/MQTT.js/README.md

 An important part of any websocket connection is what to do when a connection drops off and the client needs to reconnect.
-MQTT has built-in reconnection support that can be configured to behave in ways that suite the application.
+MQTT has built-in reconnection support that can be configured to behave in ways that suit the application.

-#### Refresh Authentication Options / Signed Urls
+#### Refresh Authentication Options / Signed Urls with `transformWsUrl` (Websocket Only)

 When an mqtt connection drops and needs to reconnect, it's common to require that any authentication associated with the connection is kept current with